ksierra/guidetokulchur.github.io/_posts/title/2015-07-01-creative-journal-issue-3.md

 releasedate: "2015-04-01 21:46 -0400"
 instock: true
 collection: "gtk-creative-journal"
-description: 28 contributors hailing from California to the Philippines.
+description: Spring 2015 28 contributors from California to the Philippines
 permalink: "creative-journal-3"
 cover: CreativeJournal3.jpg
 price: "12.00"
 ---

 ##In This Issue: